• Skip to primary navigation

 How to pick good prawns?

-1) Buy fresh, shelled prawns, because removing them takes away some of the natural flavor and oils.
+1) Buy fresh, shelled prawns, because removing the shells takes away some of the natural flavour and oils.
 Prawns stored on ice are better than the deshelled prawns that come packaged.

-2) Check the color of prawns.
-Prawns should be white, grayish, or naturally brown without any dark spots or discoloration.
+2) Check the colour of prawns.
+Prawns should be white, greyish, or naturally brown without any dark spots or discolouration.

 3) Smell prawns.
 Fresh prawns or shrimp have a mild seafood scent.
 Avoid any that smell strongly fishy, which indicates that they may be going bad.

-Is it necessary to remove veins from prawns?
+Is it necessary to remove veins from prawns while cleaning?

 It's not necessary and also a matter of personal preference, but I always remove it.
 The dark line on a prawn or shrimp's back is its digestive tract, often called the "vein."
 According to WebMD, eating it won't harm you, but it can taste gritty or unpleasant.
 To remove it, cut the back with a sharp kitchen knife and pull out the vein.